 Many people who have a strong fear of public speaking fear being judged, embarrassed, or rejected.
 They may have had an unpleasant experience, like having given a report in class that didn’t go well.
 Or they’re been asked to perform on the spot with no preparation.

 Though social phobias often run in families, the science behind this isn’t understood.
-A 2002 study reported that breeding mice that show less fear and anxiety resulted in offspring with less anxiety.
+A reported that breeding mice that show less fear and anxiety resulted in offspring with less anxiety.
 But more research is needed to assess whether social phobias are hereditary.